Chris-Tijerina/horiseon-code-refactor-tijerina/README.md

-# Code Refactor Starter Code
+# Horiseon - Code Refactor

-Horiseon - Code Refactor
+## This week's task was to take an existing source code of a website for a social solutions company called Horiseon and refactor is to meet accesibility standards.

-This weeks task is was take an existing source code of a website for a social solutions company called Hoseon and refactor is to meet accesibility standards.
+Website Link:

 The standards set forth by the user were as follows and my steps to resolve them are described below:
 WHEN I view the source code